The History Of Non Traditional Housing In The UK

 And so we progress to today.
 Further improvements in technology, regulations, standards and environmental incentives / targets mean that the standard of housing continues to improve.

-However, one major problem remains, and that goes back to the post war construction of to non traditional homes – both low and high rise.
+However, one major problem remains, and that goes back to the post war construction of non-traditional homes – both low and high rise.

 Non Traditional Housing Refurbishment

 As we said, these properties were built quickly and cheaply with little regard to thermal performance or standard of living.
 They are cold, damp and expensive to heat.
 Visually they also look dated.
 Entire housing estates look drab and dreary which provides no incentive for tenants to take pride in their homes.

 Another significant issue is the fact that they were only designed as a short term housing solution.
 As we mentioned earlier, many were built with just a 20 year life span.
 Yet, in spite of this people are still living in these properties today.
 Entire estates still exist which are in desperate need or improvement.

 And, that’s where Structherm come in.
 When it comes to the refurbishment of these non traditional properties, the unique structural external wall insulation system ticks all the boxes.
 Not only can it thermally upgrade the buildings to current standards it can also add to the structural integrity of these buildings.
 It can also dramatically improve the appearance of individual houses, tower blocks and entire communities.

 Residents gain a sense of pride.
 Standards of living improve, Heating costs reduce substantially and communities are transformed.
 The system is effective even in the case of BRE “designated defective” property types when demolition may first seem the only option.

 Structherm structural EWI will add an additional 30 years to the life of a building as a minimum.
 Also, as the refurbishment is external, there’s minimum disruption to residents and no need for rehousing during works.